The Megalithic

 ENVIRONMENT Morro Bay has undergone significant shrinkage and siltation since the Millingstone Horizon, which would have seen a flourishing of marine exploitation for the early Chumash.
 Prior to the Millingstone Horizon the sea level would have likely been 15 to 20 meters lower than present due to glacial ice storage in the early Holocene; moreover, Morro Bay would have been a more open saline system unprotected by the present day sand spit that emerged in the early to middle Holocene, allowing a mixture of brackish.and fluvial fresh water influence within the bay.
 (Haltiner, 1991) In that early habitation period of the Morro Creek Chumash site, the bay would have had a rockier character, since the fluvial sedimentation of streams entering the estuary had not begun their rapid deposition scenario after formation of the protective sand spit.
 This more sheltered and less saline bay likely engendered a denser population at Morro Creek as revealed by the archaeological record.
 Morro Creek would have discharged directly to the estuary in the Millingstone and Early Periods, and could have supported a freshwater or anadromous fishery in prehistoric times.
 (Mikkelsen, 2000)

-OCCUPATION The earliest occupation period of the Morro Creek site dates from the Millingstone Horizon (6500 to 3500 BC), and it is logical that these early peoples were migrants from the even earlier Chumash settlement slightly inland (e.g. from the Cross Creek site, where the archaeological record indicates Paleoindian habitation).
+OCCUPATION The earliest occupation period of the Morro Creek site dates from the Millingstone Horizon, 6500 to 3500 BC, before the time of conference calling, computers or any modern technology.
+It is logical that these early peoples were migrants from the even earlier Chumash settlement slightly inland (e.g. from the Cross Creek site, where the archaeological record indicates Paleoindian habitation).
 This theory would also fit with the known environmental evolution, which demonstrates that, prior to the Millingstone Horizon, the Morro Creek estuarine region was a less sheltered, more saline environment, which would have made the estuarine food supply less diverse and also more difficult to harvest with rougher, rockier waters.
 The Chumash in this northerly territory used tule balsa canoes rather than the wood plank canoes of the Santa Barbara Channel tribe.
 Slightly to the north on the Cambria coast another Millingstone Horizon streamside site is recorded that exhibits similar mussel and abalone exploitation as the Morro Creek site.

 Most of the recovered archaeological record at Morro Creek pertains to the Early Period (especially between 3500 to 2500 BC); in this era a variety of ornamentation, flaked and ground stone weapons and tools as well as faunal remains appear in addition to shell evidence of marine exploitation witnessed in the Millingstone Horizon.
 The intensive Early Period at Morro Creek is mirrored by settlement of the Morro Bay sandspit at the same time.